axibase/atsd-use-cases/workshop/trends-bot.md

 * there are 33,760 metrics;
 * metric names are not informative.

-Therefore, we will ask the user to select multiple tags: "Parent Category", "Category", "Frequency", "Seasonal Adjustment" and execute [search](https://github.com/axibase/atsd/tree/master/search#search) query using specified parameters.
+Therefore, the user will be asked to select multiple tags: "Parent Category", "Category", "Frequency", "Seasonal Adjustment" and execute [search](https://github.com/axibase/atsd/tree/master/search#search) query using specified parameters.
-Each tag will contain no more than 10 values, so as not to overload the tutorial.
+Each tag will contain no more than 10 values  to not overload the tutorial.

 ![](images/trends_bot_6.png)